- Sara García

 Flow Cytometry is a fast and multiparametric technology, and an extremely valuable tool in the oncology field.
-It allows multiparametric analysis for the identification, quantification and isolation of defined subpopulations of cells, based on the levels of expression of fluorescent markers and their relation to each other at the single cell level.
+It is an important workhorse able to identify, quantify and isolate defined subpopulations of cells, based on the levels of expression of fluorescent markers and their relation to each other at the single cell level.

-Our aim is to provide CNIO groups with technical and scientific advice regarding the use of cytometric technologies, collaborating with them in the design, acquisition, data analysis and interpretation.
+Our aim is to provide CNIO Groups with technical and scientific advice regarding the use of cytometric technologies, collaborating with them in the design, acquisition, data analysis, and interpretation of flow cytometry data.

-We have 4 analysers and 3 high-speed cell sorters, with different configurations of lasers and detectors, to cater to all our users’ needs.
-We also have an automated magnetic bead separation system (AutoMACS), 2 automated cell counters and a tissue homogeniser (GentleMACS).
+We currently have 4 analysers and 3 high-speed cell sorters with different optical configurations to cater to users’ needs.
+We also have an automated magnetic bead separation system (AutoMACS), 2 automated cell counters (Countess) and a tissue homogenizer (GentleMACS).
 Analysers are user-operated upon appropriate training, and cell sorters are operated by the Unit staff.
-Our sorters can separate up to 4- or 6- defined populations simultaneously, as well as perform single cell cloning.
-We can accept human samples to sort according to Biosafety regulations.
+Our sorters can separate up to 4- or 6- defined populations simultaneously, as well as perform single cell cloning and index sorting.
+We can accept human samples to sort under BSL2 regulations.

 - (2020). miR-34c-3p targets CDK1 a synthetic lethality partner of KRAS in non-small cell lung cancer.
 Cancer Gene Ther (in press).
 CNIO Publication.